A machine-learning approach to thunderstorm forecasting through post-processing of simulation data: Methods

 \subsection{Baseline model}

 As thunderstorms are accompanied by convective precipitation, radar reflectivity constitutes a natural surrogate for thunderstorm storm occurrence in the nowcasting community \citep{Dixon1993, Wilson1998, Turner2004}.
-ICON-D2-EPS outputs the column-maximal radar reflectivity (cf. DBZ\textunderscore CMAX in \cref{tab:input_features}), which we refer to as reflectivity in what follows.
+ICON-D2-EPS outputs the column-maximal radar reflectivity (DBZ\textunderscore CMAX in \cref{tab:input_features}), which we refer to as reflectivity in what follows.
 In order to construct a baseline for comparison to SALAMA, we repeat training our model, but use only reflectivity as input.
 The architecture of the baseline model is identical to the one presented in \cref{fig:architecture} except for the input layer, which has now only a single node.
+Just like for SALAMA, the baseline model outputs the probability of thunderstorm occurrence (for the one ensemble member that produced the input reflectivity).